Kannav02/ConcertWatch/README.md

 ## Features

-- Fetches Coldplay events from Ticketmaster
+- Fetches Coldplay events from Ticketmaster ( Atleast thats what i wanted to get, the coldplay tickets)
 - Sends Discord notifications
 - Price monitoring (couldn't implement this as I don't have the inventory API which is proprietary)